claudius108/teian/README.md

 Version 2.4.5 - 2016-05-17
 1. Fixed the paths for rangy files.
+2. Minor changes related to the extension functions.

+Version 2.4.4 - 2016-05-02
+1. Added teian:functions parameter for the session configuration file.
+2. Added mechanism for defining custom JS function in session configuration.

+Version 2.4.3 - 2016-04-28
+1. Improved the function to extract the query parameters.

 Version 2.4.2 - 2016-04-26
 1. Updated the URLs of the dependencies.